 I’ve been wanting to share my story of how I became a full-time blogger for a while now.
-With the official launch of my second business, Elegant Blogger, I figured it was probably time.
+With the official launch of my second business, Gwen Lane, I figured it was probably time.
 As some of you may know, I started The LA Girl in 2015 as a creative writing outlet.
 I wanted a platform to write and share my experiences as a millennial woman in LA.

 It started growing rapidly within the first six months.
 I started to get requests to cover events in LA and even got invited to go to Vermont by Ben & Jerry’s.
 I was gifted products and would get free reservations at restaurants.
 It was really fun because I had a full-time job and didn’t have to worry about making any money from it.
 I figured I wasn’t doing much work and was getting a lot of stuff in return.